-The Rubino Pro 3 700 x 25C is a medium price range road bike tire from Vittoria.
+The Rubino Pro 3 700 x 25C is a medium priced road bike tire from Vittoria.
 It comes with a 150 TPI nylon casing, long-life rubber compound, effective puncture resistance and a low weight of 235 grams.
 There is also a non-Pro version of the Rubino Pro 3 which comes with a 60 TPI casing and a wire bead. claimed weight of the non-Pro Rubino is 335 grams, which makes it unlikely to have a low rolling resistance.
-Both of these tires are available in a slick version, although I'm testing the version with the tread pattern.
+Although I'm testing the version with the tread pattern, both of these tires are available as a slick version as well.

 |Model||Rubino Pro III|